thecloudexplorers/starter-kit-for-an-azure-iac-repository/tools/readme.md

 This is the main directory for all types of utility files.
 The utilities are categorized into three main subdirectories:

-📂 helpers: This directory is a repository for utility scripts that are essential for the platform's development and maintenance.
+- `📂helpers` directory is purposed for utility scripts which are essential for development and maintenance anything inside the `📂src` folder.
+For example, a helper to establish local debugging.
-📂 private: This directory is designated for private and personal scripts used during the debugging and building processes.
+- `📂private` directory is designated for private and personal scripts used during the debugging and building processes.
+For example, private configuration files.
-📂 references: This directory serves as a storage for unused but potentially valuable files.
+- `📂references` directory serves as a storage for unused but potentially valuable files.
+For example, a script that has been decommissioned from the main source but is yet valuable.

 Example: